Z1ll1Quister/LDCFlasher/README.md

 Example Code:

-    flash("Warning !", 4,0); // Flashes the word 'Warning!' on Column 4, row 0
+    flash("Warning !", 4,0); // Flashes the word 'Warning!' starting in Column 4 of Row 0.